-Bhutan is a small landlocked country bordered to the north by China and to the south by India in the continent of Asia which lies along the lofty ridges of the eastern Himalayas with some fertile valleys and savanna.
+Bhutan is a small landlocked country bordered to the north by China and to the south by India in the continent of Asia, which lies along the lofty ridges of the eastern Himalayas with some fertile valleys and savanna.

 All tourists (excluding Indian, Bangladeshi and Maldivian passport holders) who wish to travel to Bhutan require a visa and must book their holiday through a Bhutan tour Operator Company or one of their international partners.
 The tour operator will take care of Visa arrangements for visitors.

-Indian, Bangladeshis and Maldivian nationals can obtain a visa at the port of entry on producing a valid passport with a minimum of 6-month validity (Indian nationals may also use their Voters Identity Card (VIC)).
+Indian, Bangladeshis and Maldivian nationals can obtain a visa at the port of entry by producing a valid passport with a minimum of 6-month validity (Indian nationals may also use their Voters Identity Card (VIC)).

-At your point of entry, you will be required to show your visa clearance letter, the visa will then be stamped into your passport.
+At your point of entry, you will be required to show your visa clearance letter.
+The visa will then be stamped into your passport.

 For more information, feel free to contact us.
 Email: email@example.com, firstname.lastname@example.org